Death Cannot Precede the Fall of Man!

-In summary, when Adam sinned he immediately died spiritually.
-Then after living 930 years he died physically" (Genesis 5:5).
-Unbelieving man is spiritually dead from the time he is born, which leads to physical death, and finally eternal death, unless he receives the remedy for spiritual death which is eternal life.
-Eternal life is the gift of God through faith in the Lord Jesus Christ who suffered and was crucified as the sacrificial lamb.
+In summary, when Adam sinned, he immediately died spiritually.
+Then after living 930 years, he died physically" (Genesis 5:5).
+An unbelieving man is spiritually dead from the time he is born, which leads to physical death, and finally, eternal death, unless he receives the remedy for spiritual death, which is eternal life.
+Eternal life is the gift of God through faith in the Lord Jesus Christ, who suffered and was crucified as the sacrificial lamb.
 The remedy of physical death is the bodily resurrection, which takes place at the coming of the Lord Jesus Christ for believers.
-Once a person enters into eternal death there is no remedy!
+Once a person enters into eternal death, there is no remedy!

-It is important to note that many commentators understand the direct correlation between what resulted from Adam’s sin (the sinfulness of the entire race), and what Christ accomplished in His death and resurrection in order to make men forgiven and righteous.
+It is important to note that many commentators understand the direct correlation between what resulted from Adam's sin (the sinfulness of the entire race) and what Christ accomplished in His death and resurrection to make men forgiven and righteous.

 The previous quotes are the ramblings of a man who speaks largely from ignorance, which he admits, and this is nothing new in our world, but it does not make good science.
 He continues,

 "Such variations come under the provisional class, alluded to in our second chapter, which for the want of a better term are often called spontaneous."
 Put another way, "I do not know what I am talking about."

 One thing becomes painfully clear in the writings of Darwin; he is wildly speculative according to what he thought he was seeing.
 Often he refers to minute changes in the races of man while he always intimates an evolving species or race, which is a new species or race.
 What differences there are between races of men does not make clear, except the ape eventually becomes a man.
 His conclusion then begs the question, what is the difference between the races?